The four pillars of SEO are:

 Let’s take an example, and say generating new leads is the primary goal of your content.
 To attract potential leads you need to know your target audience’s persona.
-The more you know about their persona, the better chance you will have to convert them into a lead.
+The more you know about them, the better chance you will have to convert them into a lead.

 To write content that accomplishes this goal, you need to understand your target audience:

 By learning how to write in a way that your target audience thinks or searches, you can build trust with them.
-This is because you understand their needs, and communicate with them in terms that resonate with them.
-Use their language to write to them while answering their search queries exactly.
+Understand their needs, communicate with them in terms that resonate with them, and use their language to write.
+All while answering their search queries exactly.

 3. Write a strong Intro:

 As a writer you have a very short amount of time to capture the reader’s attention – experts say about 15 seconds.
-If you can’t interest them in the first couple sentences of your blog, you may find your readers losing interest and exiting the website.
+If you can’t interest them in the first couple sentences, you may find your readers losing interest and exiting the website.

 Therefore, it is essential to write strong intro paragraphs: